Fast solvers for Tokamak fluid models with PETSC: Acknowledgments

 \section{Acknowledgments}

 This work was supported in part by the U.S. Department of Energy, Office of Science, Office of Fusion Energy Sciences and Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) program through the FASTMath Institute under Contract No. DE-AC02-05CH11231 at Lawrence Berkeley National Laboratory.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC award ASCR-ERCAP0030112.
 This manuscript has been [co-]authored by Princeton University/Princeton Plasma Physics Laboratory under contract number DE-AC02-09CH11466 with the U.S. Department of Energy.
 The United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purpose(s).
+DOE SciDAC program, Center for Edge of Tokamak OPtimization (CETOP), under Award Number DE-AC02-09CH11466.